Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/upgrade-kong-3x.md

 Only use regular expressions in `ImplementationSpecific` rules.

 The new 3.x paths are also incompatible with 2.x.
-Adding the `~` character to Ingress rules directly would break incremental upgrades.
+Adding the `~` character to Ingress rules directly breaks incremental upgrades.
 To smooth the migration process and allow users to update rules gradually, KIC 2.6 includes the `enableLegacyRegexDetection` option to continue applying the 2.x regular expression heuristic on KIC's end.